ONLINE & BRIDGE STUDENT CHECKLIST

 Richard E. Coldwell

 Online & Bridge Student Success Coach

 If you need assistance logging into your account, please call our IT support line at 843.383.8323 (Monday-Friday 8:30am- 5:00pm).
 IT will need to verify your information so that we can help you with any questions or issues you may have while trying to access your account.

-Student account statements will be uploaded to your Webadvisor account once you have registered for your class(es).
-Please note that account statements are NOT mailed but can be viewed by logging into Webadvisor and clicking on “My Account Statement” located within the “Financial Information” section.
+Student account statements will be uploaded to your CobraStop account once you have registered for your class(es).
+Please note that account statements are NOT mailed but can be viewed by logging into CobraStop and clicking on “Account Summary” located within the “Financial Information” section.

 Balances should be paid before the beginning of each term.

 New students are also required to complete the Financial Student Responsibility and Contact Consent Form before the Student Success Coach can register them for classes.
 You will find that form here.

 Students who have a car on campus will need to register their vehicle and display a parking decal on the car.
 Your parking decal will be available on the first day of classes at your respective campus.

 - If you are an online or bridge student and will be utilizing resources on campus, please complete the parking registration form and we will mail the permit to you.

 The Vehicle Registration Form can be found here.